KiDxS/GateKeeper/backend/docs/docs.md

     **label**
     - it must not be empty

-    **password**
-    - it cannot be less than 12 characters

 4. Generate SSH key pair based on the inputs
     If password field is empty, leave the password as blank.

-5. Redirect the user to the created key pair.
+5. Redirect the user to the created keypair.

-#### Viewing the list of generated SSH pairs
+#### Viewing the list of generated SSH keypairs
 1. User logins to the application.
 2. The dashboard will be populated with information. e.g the labels of the SSH pairs.